Perkin Warbeck: Early life

 Perkin Warbeck's personal history is fraught with many unreliable and varying statements.
 Warbeck said that he was Richard of Shrewsbury, Duke of York, the younger son of King Edward IV, who had disappeared mysteriously along with his brother Edward V after Richard, Duke of Gloucester, succeeded to the throne as King Richard III following the death of King Edward IV, his eldest brother, in 1483.
 After Warbeck was captured and interrogated in 1497 under the eye of King Henry VII, another version of his life was published, based on his confession.
-This confession is considered by many historians to be possibly only partially true as it was procured under duress.
+This confession is considered by many historians to be only partially true as it was procured under duress.

 According to the confession, Warbeck was born to a woman called Katherine de Faro, wife of John Osbeck (also known as Jehan de Werbecque).
 Osbeck was Flemish and held the occupation of comptroller to the city of Tournai, in present-day Belgium.
 These family ties are backed up by several municipal archives of Tournai which mention most of the people whom Warbeck declared he was related to.
 Around the age of ten, he was taken to Antwerp by his mother to learn Dutch.
 From there, he was undertaken by several masters around Antwerp and Middelburg before being employed by a local English merchant named John Strewe for a few months where he traded cloth.

 After his time in the Netherlands, Warbeck yearned to visit other countries and was hired by a Breton merchant.
 This merchant eventually brought Warbeck to Cork, Ireland, in 1491 when he was about 17, and there he learned to speak English.
 Warbeck then claims that upon seeing him dressed in silk clothes, some of the citizens of Cork who were Yorkists demanded to do "him the honour as a member of the Royal House of York."
 He said they did this because they were resolved on gaining revenge on the King of England; they decided that he would claim to be the younger son of the late King Edward IV.